richardabendroth/remoter/README.md

 Remoter resolved externally with value 42
 ```
 ###### Find multi-settling bugs
-If you miss values or receive unexpected values and you suspect that one of your promises gets resolved twice, both rejected and resolved or any wild combination of that, simply make it an Remoter and throw an error within the `oversaturated` event.
+If you miss values or receive unexpected values and you suspect that one of your promises gets resolved twice, both rejected and resolved or any wild combination of that, simply make it a Remoter and throw an error within the `oversaturated` event.
 ```javascript
 const yourPromise = new Remoter(/*your executor that causes the bug*/); yourPromise.on(